HandBrake: MediaFork

 In September 2006, Rodney Hester and Chris Long had been independently working to extract the H.264 video compression format from Apple's iPod firmware (1.2) through reverse engineering before meeting on the HandBrake forum.
 Since their work was complementary, they began working together to develop an unstable, but still compilable, release of HandBrake supporting the H.264 format.
 Hester and Long made progress in terms of stability, functionality, and look and feel, but it was not possible to submit their patch to the HandBrake subversion repository without authorization from Petit.

 Unable to submit their revisions as a successor to HandBrake, Hester created a subversion repository mirroring HandBrake's final subversion (0.7.1) on the HandBrake website and began development on top of that.
 Hester and Long named the new project MediaFork.

 From 2007

 On 13 February 2007, Hester and Long were contacted by Petit, who informed them of his support and encouraged them to continue developing.
 Plans were then made to reintegrate MediaFork as a direct successor to HandBrake.
 The MediaFork website and forums were moved to HandBrake's, and the next release was officially named HandBrake.
 On 24 December 2016, after more than 13 years of development, HandBrake 1.0.0 was released.

 There is another transcoder, called VidCoder, that uses HandBrake as its encoding engine.

 Features

-Hardware acceleration

-Some GPUs (including GPUs physically integrated with CPUs, referred to by AMD as APUs) contain dedicated hardware for video encoding and decoding (Intel's Quick Sync Video, Nvidia's NVENC, or AMD's Video Coding Engine / Video Core Next).
-This hardware is usually provided for scenarios where quick and power-efficient compressed video is desired, such as videoconferencing and streaming video.
-It is less often used for transcoding like that performed by HandBrake because its compression efficiency can rarely match that of an optimized software encoder for the same codec, but HandBrake still provides the owners of compatible hardware (who are willing to accept the tradeoff) with the option of hardware encoding.
-Quick Sync was added in November 2014 with version 0.10.0, while NVENC and the VCE became supported in version 1.2.0, released in December 2018.
-(HandBrake supports both the VCE and the newer VCN, but its interface only mentions the VCE by name, even if VCN hardware is present or a codec is being used that is too new to have VCE support.)